 After all, it’s possible to own farmland and profit without doing the actual work of raising crops and livestock.
 In fact, you can invest in farmland without ever setting foot on the property, just as you would invest in any other business.

-Farmland and agriculture can diversify any investment lineup and may help smooth out risk, as returns are often not correlated with other parts of the markets.
+Farmland and agriculture can diversify any investment portfolio and may help smooth out risk, as returns are often not correlated with other parts of the markets.

 Table of Contents